-by the preoccupation with Islam.43 Le Pen infamously compared Friday prayers by Muslims in the streets of certain parts of Paris to the German occupation, and she made the spread of Halal food a central campaign theme in the last presidential election.
-44 In the current campaign, she has called for banning the headscarf - along with the kippa and, for an appearance of equality, "large crosses"- in all public settings, including stores, streets, workplaces, and public transportation.45 Parts of the mainstream right have adopted a similarly assertive secularist posture.
-In the name of laicité, for example, the mayors of several towns controlled by http://www.lemonde.fr/politique/article/2011/07/11/aperitif-saucisson-vin-rouge-la-droite-populaire-se-divise_1547547_823448.html.
-On the discourse of Riposte Laique, see Nilsson 2015.
+The secularism of the national-populist right is most striking in France.
+Given the distinctive French tradition of laicité (or secularity), this might seem unsurprising.
+But the embrace of laicité by the Front National under Marline Le Pen is new.
+This shift was driven by the preoccupation with Islam.
+Le Pen infamously compared Friday prayers by Muslims in the streets of certain parts of Paris to the German occupation, and she made the spread of Halal food a central campaign theme in the last presidential election.
+In the current campaign, she has called for banning the headscarf - along with the kippa and, for an appearance of equality, "large crosses"- in all public settings, including stores, streets, workplaces, and public transportation.
+Parts of the mainstream right have adopted a similarly assertive secularist posture.
+In the name of laicité, for example, the mayors of several towns controlled by Sarkozy's party announced last year that pork-free menu options - previously made available to accommodate Muslim and Jewish students - would no longer be offered in public schools.